medius-group/onboarding-docs/3_apa/2_configuration/016_einvoice_030_get_company.md

 1. Use the MasterDataExport collection
 2. GET ALL Companies
-3. Find the globalId for the clinet company
+3. Find the globalId for the client company
 ---